 The State of Wisconsin requires that all candidates completing a teacher education program must provide evidence of content knowledge.
-Students can either successfully pass a Praxis Subject Assessment OR earn a 3.0 GPA in content major (EA-A) or 3.0 in education coursework AND 3.0 overall GPA (MC-EA).
+Students can either successfully pass a Praxis II Content Knowledge Exam OR earn a 3.0 GPA in content major (Middle and High School candidates) or 3.0 in education coursework AND 3.0 overall GPA (Elementary and Middle School candidates).

-Please note: Secondary majors who are pursuing an additional area of licensure in an unrelated content area (i.e., English and history) must also demonstrate content knowledge by achieving either a 3.0 in their content major/minor or through a passing score on the appropriate Praxis Subject Assessment.
+Please note: Secondary majors who are pursuing an additional area of licensure in an unrelated content area (i.e., English and history) must also demonstrate content knowledge by achieving either a 3.0 in their content major/minor or through a passing score on the appropriate Praxis II Content Knowledge Exam.
 Please refer to the information on the next page for a list of all the PSA content area tests.
 Please be sure that you register for the correct test.
 Register for the test at the ETS website.

-Praxis Subject Assessment Tests Required in Wisconsin
+Praxis II Content Knowledge Exam Tests Required in Wisconsin